JackLemere/Bubblewicks/README.md

 - Stephenson Soap Base appeared to be very popular from February to May, and was tied for the most sold product during the month of May making up 40% of sales.
 No Stephenson Soap Bases were sold after June.

 - Soap Cutters were the third most sold product behind Stephenson Soap base, but generated the second highest revenue with $945.00 earned from 13 sales.
-The higher revenue is likely due to the Soap Cutter being a higher priced item.
+The higher revenue is likely due to the Soap Cutter being a high priced item.

 ![Products Over Time](https://github.com/JackLemere/Bubblewicks/blob/main/bubblewicks-top-selling.png)